Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 ![Manage Files and Folders](FilesAndFolders-FileManager.png)

+## Create a folder
+Click `Create Folder` and enter your new folder name to create a folder.
+The file manager automatically navigates to your new folder after creating it.

+> File system providers have different restrictions on which characters you can use.
+If you use invalid characters, you will get an error message.

 ## Selecting a folder
 Navigate to a folder by clicking its link in the display.
 Navigate back a level by clicking the `Back` button.

-## Create a folder
-Click `Create Folder` and enter your new folder name to create a folder.
-File system providers have different restrictions on which characters you can use.
-If you use invalid characters, you will get an error message.

 ## Upload a file
 Click the `Upload File` button to upload a file.
 Some file system providers (like Azure Storage) do not allow you to upload files to the root folder.
-If you can't see the upload button, choose a sub-folder and upload there.
+If the upload button is disabled, you will need to create a sub-folder and upload your files to that location.

-> **_NOTE:_**  For security reasons, Nucleus restricts the file types that you can use.
+> For security reasons, Nucleus restricts the file types that you can use.
 You can't upload files with an extension that is not in the "allowed" list.
 File contents are validated against a list of known "signatures", so your file content must match its extension.
 If you use external file management tools to copy a file with a restricted a file extension to your file system, Nucleus will not display the file.
-Your system administrator can modify the configuration files which control which file types are allowed.
-The default allowed file extensions are web documents (css, htm, html), images (ico, jpg and jpeg, gif, png, bmp, webp, tif and tiff), Microsoft Office documents (doc, docx, pptx, ppt, xls, xlsx, vsd), video and audio (mp4, mpg, mpeg, webm, mkv, mka), generic documents (txt, md, rtf, xml, xps) and zip files.
+If you need to support file types that aren't in the default approved list, your system administrator can modify the Nucleus configuration files which control which file types are allowed.

+> The default allowed file extensions are web documents (css, htm, html), images (ico, jpg and jpeg, gif, png, bmp, webp, tif and tiff), Microsoft Office documents (doc, docx, pptx, ppt, xls, xlsx, vsd), video and audio (mp4, mpg, mpeg, webm, mkv, mka), generic documents (txt, md, rtf, xml, xps) and zip files.